Kylie Jenner Baby Update: Star To Reportedly Unite Kris And Caitlyn Jenner For The Sake Of Unborn Child

 Kylie Jenner has definitely maintained the mystery of her alleged pregnancy.
 But despite her silence regarding her current status, talks about her being pregnant with Travis Scott’s baby never really stopped.
 In fact, a new report claimed that the Keeping Up With the Kardashians star is now using her unborn child to force her parents, Kris and Caitlyn Jenner, to make peace with each other.

 Kris Jenner, Kourtney, Kim, and Khloe Kardashian were appalled after reading Caitlyn Jenner’s book, as they felt that she has crossed the line that led them to completely cut ties with her.
-Now, a Hollywood Life source revealed that Kylie Jenner is not too happy that her parents are still feuding until now.
+Now, a Hollywood Life source revealed that Kylie Jenner is not too happy that her parents are still feuding.

 The insider revealed that the 20-year-old TV personality is “heartbroken over it.
 She’s angry too, she feels like they’re being so immature.
 They’re her child’s grandparents, she thinks they should grow up and just put their anger behind them.”